google/WebFundamentals/src/content/en/ilt/pwa/lab-promises.md

 Note: Because <code>Promise.race</code> rejects immediately if one of the supplied promises rejects (even if another supplied promise resolves later) <code>Promise.race</code> by itself can't be used to reliably return the first promise that resolves.
-See the <a href="https://google-developer-training.gitbooks.io/progressive-web-apps-ilt-concepts/content/docs/working_with_promises.html#race">concepts section</a> for more details.
+See the <a href="working-with-promises#race">concepts section</a> for more details.